Step 1: Putting in the groundwork to bring new investments to our platform

 This level of detail and quality control is important to us because we believe ordinary investors should get the same quality offers as the banks or large funds.
 This is also why we chose the path of FCA authorisation from the outset; we believe in the merits of good regulation.
 It might mean our offers take more time to put together, but it also means every element of every offer we launch has been examined by our expert team.

 Step 3: Long term service for long term investments

 Once an offer is funded our work doesn’t stop.
-We work with each company and local authority to administer the payment of investment returns over the life of the investment, provide updates to investors with important information about the investment, and provide additional services like the marketplace.
+We work with each company and council to administer the payment of investment returns over the life of the investment, provide updates to investors with important information about the investment, and provide additional services like the marketplace.

-Our investments team continue to work closely with each company and local authority after it has raised the money it needs, staying in regular contact with the issuer over the life of the investment.
+Our investments team continue to work closely with each company and council after it has raised the money it needs, staying in regular contact with the issuer over the life of the investment.